JackHall-IT/osticket-prereqs/README.md

 </p>
 <p>

 22.)
 We will now create a new database within HeidiSQL.
 In Heidi right click on the left side where it says "Unnamed", select create new, and then select database.
 Name the new database osTicket.
-Once we have the new database setup go back to the osTicket browser and under MySQL database type in osTicket.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>